Chairman of The Ratiu Family Charitable Foundation,

 CSEEP Programme Manager

-Stuart will be working closely with the Ratiu Forum team.
+Stuart is working closely with the Ratiu Forum team.
 Stuart studied History BA at the University of Kent, then completed an MSc in History of International Relations at LSE – specialising in the Cold War, the Balkans, and the Rise and Fall of Communism in Europe.
 After working in a number of government departments, Stuart joined LSE IDEAS in early 2020, as research assistant to the Engelsberg Chair for History and International Affairs – most recently Prof Margaret MacMillan.
 Following the end of the Engelsberg series in Summer 2022, he was also appointed Editor of publications.

 CENTRE MANAGER OF LSE IDEAs